Saving Daily Data in CSV Using Batch Process

 Image from Gyazo

-Even within a batch process, memory overflow may occur when a large number of items are obtained at once.
+Even within a batch process, memory overflow may occur when a large number of data are retrieved at once.
 It is recommended to use the paging function.

 Save the data

-Finally, save the temporary file in an accessible directory.
+Finally, we need to save the temporary file in an accessible directory.

 Enter the following in the editor: